 Polls also show Trump lagging far behind Biden.
 Counting mail ballots, however, will take much longer, with election day results being the first to be known, and may be in Trump's favor.

 Democrats openly warn that Trump may prematurely declare victory soon after the election, without waiting for full results.
 So, last month, Hillary Clinton, who lost to Trump in 2016, urged Biden not to admit defeat in the first hours after the election, regardless of the results at that time.

 Trump's words were even condemned by some Republicans, however, it was Mitt Romney (Republican nominee in the 2012 elections), one of the few party members who from time to time publicly distanced themselves from the president.

-“The peaceful transfer of power is fundamental to democracy, without it there will be Belarus,” Romney tweeted.
+“A peaceful transfer of power is fundamental to democracy, without it Belarus will be,” Romney tweeted.
 "Any hint that the president will not comply with this constitutional guarantee is unthinkable and unacceptable."

 As recently as Saturday, September 22, Romney backed Trump in a bid to fill a vacant Supreme Court seat vacated since demise of Liberal Judge Ruth Bader Ginsburg...
 His position practically guarantees that the Republican majority in the Senate will approve a new judge.
 It is only unclear whether the process will end before the elections or soon after.

 Trump promised to name the judge on Saturday, September 26, shortly after Ginzburg's funeral, and said he prefers to appoint a woman to the position.
 He has repeatedly announced the lists of ultra-conservative judges who will be considered candidates for the Supreme Court when vacancies appear there, and this promise, judging by the polls, strongly motivates many of the president's supporters.